ALonelyJuicebox/OFMetadataToStash/README.md

     * In the folder you extracted PSSQLite to, open a Powershell prompt (in Administrative mode) in that directory
     * Run the command `install-module pssqlite` followed by the command `import-module pssqlite`
     * All set!
-  - Be sure to edit the file paths for the following under `USER DEFINED VARIABLES` at the very top of this PS1 file.
+  - Don't forget!
+Be sure to edit the first two file paths under OFMetadataToStash_Config to define where your Onlyfans content is, as well as the location of your Stash database file.
-    - Your Stash database (`stash-go.sqlite`)
-    - The top level directory path OR the direct path to your OnlyFans metadata database file(s) (`user_data.db`)

 # How to Run
 - Download OFMetadataToStash.ps1 from this repository.